jccuevas/cpp-docs.es-es/docs/dotnet/auto-gcroot-class.md

 ### <a name="parameters"></a>Parámetros

 *_right*<br/>
-El `auto_gcroot` con el que se va a intercambiar objetos.
+`auto_gcroot` con el que se van a intercambiar objetos.

 ### <a name="example"></a>Ejemplo